DaveyJH/ci-portfolio-one-v3/README.md

 3. The home page has a large image showing animal photography
 >*"As a first time visitor...**I want to know what this site is about**"*
 >*"As a returning visitor...**I really do like the photographs**"*
-- *the hero image shows of the sort of photography included in the website*
+- *the hero image shows off the type of photography included in the website*

 4. The footer element has accessible icons which link to social media platforms
 >*"As a returning visitor...**some social media links**"*
 - *the social media links will be available on all pages*
+***
+The footer element contains a link to my github and linked in profiles
+>BONUS
+- *the design of the footer allows for discrete links to me, should any visitor wish to know more*

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.